author-img

 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

-What is a prayer for judgment?
-A prayer for judgment is a guilty plea that asks that the offense isn’t entered into the record against you.
-And prayer for judgments can only be used twice per household in a five-year time period.
+The prayer for judgement, or PJC, is unique to North Carolina.
+A prayer for judgement is a guilty plea that asks that the offense isn’t entered into the record against you.
+Prayers for judgement can only be used once per household in three years per insurance policy.
+However, the North Carolina DMV permits a maximum of two PJCs within five years.

 But the petition isn’t guaranteed — a PFJ can result in increased car insurance costs, license suspension and license points.
-And whether you receive a prayer for judgment continued is up to the court’s discretion.
+And whether you receive a prayer for judgement continued is up to the court’s discretion.

-If you have used the prayer for judgment plea for a traffic offense or other type of violation of the law in North Carolina, then you should have been advised of the conditions you must follow.
+If you have used the prayer for judgement plea for a traffic offense or other type of violation of the law in North Carolina, then you should have been advised of the conditions you must follow.

 Resources & Methodology